-The student must file a preliminary application for graduation with the Advisor of Record at the close of the junior year.
-To become a candidate for a degree, a final application for graduation must be filed with the Advisor of Record according to published deadlines.
-The advisor certifies that all major and minor requirements will be met by the close of the final term.
-The advisor then approves the application and submits it to the Registrar’s Office for verification.
-The Registrar’s Office then informs the candidate of the procedures to be completed.
+To become a candidate for a degree, an application for graduation must be submitted by the student to the Registrar's Office according to published deadlines.
+The Registrar's Office certifies that all requirements will be met by the close of the expected graduation term.
+The candidate and advisor are informed of any requirements remaining to be completed to graduate.
 It is the student’s responsibility to comply with all deadline dates as specified in the calendar dates.
-Failure to do so could result in the postponement of graduation.
-Failure to comply with dates and deadlines may result in the delayed posting of a degree.
+Failure to comply with dates and deadlines may result in the delayed posting of a degree or postponement of graduation.
 Degrees are posted effective for the term the application is received by the Registrar’s Office.

 Participation in the commencement ceremony does not signify degree completion.